Finiteness of 3-manifolds associated with non-zero degree mappings: Thurston norm and Gromov volume

-\demo For each closed incompressible surface $S\subset M$, we have the $GI$-decomposition $M_S=G_S\cup_ {A_S} IB^-_S$.
-By Theorem \ref{guts finiteness}, there are only finitely many topological types of patterned guts $(G_S, A_S)$ for all incompressible surfaces $S \subset M$, hence the number of components of $A_S$ is uniformly bounded.
 We first modify the decomposition so that the gluing annuli between the two parts become separating.
-For each component $N(F)$ of $IB^-_S$, which is a product $I$-bundle or twisted $I$-bundle, we choose a curve in the interior of the base surface $F$, which co-bounds a planar subsurface $Q$ together with all the boundary components of $F$.
+For each component $N(F)$ of $IB^-_S$ we choose a curve in the interior of the base surface $F$, which co-bounds a planar subsurface $Q$ together with all the boundary components of $F$.
 Since the number of boundary components of $F$ is bounded by the number of components of $A_S$, $|\chi(Q)|$ is uniformly bounded above, for all incompressible surfaces $S \subset M$.
-Then we consider the new decomposition $M = G'_S \cup_{A'_S} {IB'}^-_S$, where $G'_S$ is obtained by gluing to $G_S$ the handlebodies $N(Q)$ along the components of $A_S$ and ${IB'}^-_S$ is the sub-$I$-bundle of $IB^-_S$ corresponding to the subsurfaces $F - \text{int}(Q)$.
+Then we consider the new decomposition $M = G'_S \cup_{A'_S} {IB'}^-_S$, where $G'_S$ is obtained by gluing to $G_S$ the handlebodies $N(Q)$ along the components of $A_S$, and ${IB'}^-_S$ is the sub-$I$-bundle of $IB^-_S$ corresponding to the subsurfaces $F - \text{int}(Q)$.
 The gluing annuli $A'_S$ are the separating annuli of $N(\partial Q)- A_S$, using our previous convention that $N(Q)$ and $N(\partial Q)$ are the $I$-bundle restricted to $Q$ and $\partial Q$ respectively.

 For a given patterned guts $(G_S, A_S)$, there are only finitely many positive integer solutions $\{m_1,...., m_k\}$ such that $m_1+...+m_k=m$ where $m$ is the number of components of $A_S$, and for any such solution $\{m_1,..., m_k\}$, there are only finitely many ways to distribute $m$ elements into $k$ groups of cardinality $m_1,...,m_k$ respectively.
 Hence by the construction and Theorem \ref{guts finiteness}, there are only finitely many topological types of $\partial$-patterned 3-manifolds $(G'_S, A'_S)$ for all incompressible surfaces $S$ in $M$.
 Then the finiteness for the values of $TN(M_S, \partial M_S)$ is a direct consequence of the following lemma: